TinkerMill/tinkermill-ansible/README.md

 - mksudo: Set up sudo for important users
 - pmbauer.tarsnap: (from Ansible Galaxy) Install Tarsnap backup client
 - shell-master: Configure a host to be a shell server
-- tinkeraccess-server: Install TinkerAccess on a Raspberry Pi
+- tinkeraccess: Install TinkerAccess on a Raspberry Pi
+- tinkerpi: Configure a Raspberry Pi for general use at TinkerMill
 - updates: Update APT packages

 Full details found in each role's README.md; for example `roles/fwd-syslog/README.md`